TUDelft-books/CSBB-textbook/book/Introduction.md

 # Welcome
 Welcome to the textbook for the Collaborative Research for Biomedical Breakthroughs minor.
-This textbook was designed to guide supervisors, coaches, and students on following the journey we have developed for them in this minor.
-We are using the metaphor of a boat journey because it makes for fun pictures and may be helpful.
-Supervisors and coaches are available to provide guidance, but it is your journey.
-This textbook provides an overview of what we are including in lectures, workshops and topics, a little bit about why and some (hopefully) thought-provoking questions to inspire meaningful discussions.
-Each chapter is organized to cover the topics of that week, providing navigation markers for our journey.
+This textbook was designed to guide supervisors, coaches, and students on a journey of this minor.
+We are using the metaphor of a boat journey as a fun and hopefully helpful metaphor of different steps and milestones of your project, and because Johanna likes boats.
+Supervisors and coaches are available to provide guidance, but this is your journey.

-​The participants in this minor consist of 4 groups:
+This textbook provides an overview and explanation for different workshops included.
+It also includes some resources and (hopefully) thought-provoking questions to inspire interesting discussions.
+Each chapter is organized to cover the topics of a given week and provide navigation markers for our journey.

--   The teaching team---thread leaders and developers who have constructed this framework and will give lectures and workshops.
+The participants in the minor’s Learning community include:

-    They have expertise in the durable skills being taught.
+•	*The teaching team* — thread leaders and developers who constructed this framework and give workshops.
+They have expertise in the durable skills being taught, and through the minor are learning more.
+They are always available for questions via email.

--   Supervisors---scientists and researchers who will supervise a group of students in helping design their projects.
-They have expertise on the process of designing research projects.
+•	*Supervisors* — scientists and researchers who supervise a group of students to help design realistic projects.
+They have expertise in the process of designing research projects.
+They will ask a lot of questions but provide few answers.
+They are also learning more about collaborative research projects and supervising them.

--   Coaches---PhD students and postdocs who will serve as coaches for groups, they also have some expertise on research projects, maybe less than the supervisors, but they have more time to help the students.
+•	*Coaches*— PhD students who will serve as coaches for groups.
+They also have expertise in developing research project s.
+This minor is also a place for them to practice and develop their supervisory skills.

--   Students---they are leading the content and research questions.
+•	*Students* — they are leading the content and research questions.
 They will become the experts on their topics.
-They also bring a variety of expertise from different programmes and life experience to the whole minor team.
+They also bring a variety of expertise from different programmes and life experiences to the whole minor.
 They are divided into teams (crews) who will work together to learn more.

-The Collaborative Research for Biomedical Breakthroughs provides opportunities for students to do multi/inter/transdisciplinary research while learning necessary durable research skills.
-We will explicitly teach students to understand the structures, networks and connections that are foundational to (scientific) research.
-The structure allows students to develop skills, which we have organised and grouped in four different intertwined threads:
+The Collaborative Research for Biomedical Breakthrough minor provides opportunities to do multi/inter/transdisciplinary research while learning necessary durable research skills.
+We explicitly teach the structures, networks and connections that are foundational to (scientific) research.
+The skills are organised and grouped into four intertwined threads:

 \(i\) collaboration